aberardinelli/vananabuild/README.md

 # Step 5: Install the spacers and align bottom/case

 Turn your build so that the bottom side of the PCB is facing up.
-You should see the 14 screws protruding from the holes.
-Place a washer on each screw (to protect the PCB), then screw one long spacers onto each screw.
+You should see the 14 bolts protruding from the holes.
+Place a washer on each bolt (to protect the PCB), then screw one long spacer onto each bolt.
 Place another washer on top of each spacer (to protect the case).

 ![Spacers and washers installed on bottom of PCB](images/spacers.jpg)

-Place the case over the screws and PCB.
-Align it so that the screws poke through the holes in the bottom of the case.
+Place the case over the bolts and PCB.
+Align it so that the bolts poke through the holes in the bottom of the case.
 There is an extra hole in the bottom of the case to provide access to the PCB reset button.
 And there is a hole in the top side of the case to provide access to the USB port.

-Use the washers provided to secure the screws to the bottom of the case.
+Use the nuts provided to secure the bolts to the bottom of the case.

 # Step 6: Complete the build